Rinbo/air-hockey-backend/README.md

 Used as backend for https://airhockey.borjessons.nu

-To start he Phoenix server:
+To start the Phoenix server:

 - Install dependencies with `mix deps.get`
 - Install Node.js dependencies with `cd assets && npm install`